microsoft/adfsToolbox/README.md

 The default will pull from both Security and Admin.
 * __CorrelationID__ - The correlation ID for a single request.
 This will aggregate all chosen logs for this request
 * __All__ - This flag will cause all events in the desired logs to be grouped by correlation ID.
-* __Headers__ - This flag can be combined with any means of event collection (a single correlation id, all events, or time based) to reconstruct available HTTP requests and responses.
+* __CreateAnalysisData__ - This flag can be combined with any means of event collection (a single Correlation ID, all events, or time based) to reconstruct the HTTP requests that were performed for each Correlation ID.
 * __StartTime__ - The UTC start time to use when aggregating multiple requests.
 All requests that start after this time will be aggregated
 * __EndTime__ - The UTC end time to use when aggregating multiple requests.
 All requests that end before this time will be aggregated
 * __Server__ - A comma-separated list of server names to pull logs from.
-The default will pull from LocalHost
+On ADFS 2016 and up, you can use "\*" to query all The default will query LocalHost

 ## Get-ADFSEvents Output

-The output produced by Get-ADFSEvents is a list of objects with each containing at least the following properties:
+The output produced by Get-ADFSEvents is a list of objects, each containing the following properties.

-1.  __CorrelationID__
-2.  __Events__

-The __CorrelationID__ property contains a string representation of the Correlation ID that all events and headers within that object share.
+1.  __CorrelationID__ - the Correlation ID for this set of events

-The __Events__ property contains a list of [EventLogRecord](https://msdn.microsoft.com/en-us/library/system.diagnostics.eventing.reader.eventlogrecord) objects for the matching Correlation ID.
+2.  __Events__ - a list of [EventLogRecord](https://msdn.microsoft.com/en-us/library/system.diagnostics.eventing.reader.eventlogrecord)
+objects for the matching Correlation ID.

-If the __Headers__ flag is included in the cmdlet's invocation, the output object will also contain a __Headers__ property.

-The __Headers__ property contains a list of objects, each containing the following properties:

-1.  __QueryString__
-2.  __ResponseString__
-3.  __RequestHeader__
-4.  __ResponseHeader__

-The __QueryString__ property contains the HTTP verb (GET, POST, etc) and the corresponding query string.

-The __ResponseString__ property contains the HTTP response string (ex.
-200 ok)

-The __RequestHeader__ property is a dictionary containing the headers included in the HTTP request

-The __ResponseHeader__ property is a dictionary containing the headers included in the HTTP response
+3.  __AnalysisData__ - a JSON data blob containing details on the HTTP requests that were performed during the course of this transaction
+For more details on the AnalysisData blob, see below

 ## Using Get-ADFSEvents